 What is a narrow channel for the purposes of Rule 9?
 Are shipping safety fairways defined in 33 CFR 166 also Rule 9 fairways?
 What signals apply?

 What are the regulations concerning wake effects, wake damage, and responsibility?

 When do I need a look out?

 Where do kayaks and canoes fit into the Navigation Rules?

-Can I use strobe lights to be more visible at night?
+Can I use decorative lights strobe or other high intensity or specialty lights to be more visible at night?

 How do I report a marine accident?